mikesmullin/nvi/README.md

     and we really only care about the final result and most likely the group will want to talk it over and approve it before accepting it anyway

 it would be cool if it had git support so that team commits could be saved with attribution for the authors involved when the commit was made and so the commits only happened on the host side same with pushes

-NO that silly git diff shit is not applicable; it doesn't resolve changes on the same line so i need my own i think instead i will just translate the cursor/block edit operations to binary opcodes
+NO that silly git diff is not applicable; it doesn't resolve changes on the same line so i need my own i think instead i will just translate the cursor/block edit operations to binary opcodes